darkking007-bit/JARVIS/README.md

 - For you..

-And as always thanks to AioGram devs, Dan for pyrogram, lonami for telethon and Durov for telegram Special thanks to you for using bot
+And as always thanks to AioGram devs, Dan for pyrogram, lonami for telethon and Durov for telegram Special thanks to you for using bot.